San Carlos, CA Real Estate, Schools & Local Living

 Outdoor Access

-San Carlos's western edge borders the hills of the Peninsula, providing quick access to the San Francisco Bay Trail along the Bay shoreline, Belmont Creek Trail, and the open space preserves of the San Mateo County parks system.
-The combination of Bay access to the east and hillside trails to the west gives San Carlos an outdoor range unusual for a city of its density.
+San Carlos's western edge borders the Peninsula hills, providing quick access to the San Francisco Bay Trail along the Bay shoreline, Belmont Creek Trail, and the open space preserves of the San Mateo County parks system.
+The combination of Bay access to the east and hillside trails to the west gives San Carlos an outdoor range unusual for a city of its density and size.

 Frequently Asked Questions